deenap23/PagesProject/index.md

 # Deena Pederson

 ### _About_
 Deena Pederson was born and raised in Sunnyvale, California, by her parents Ted and Julie Pederson.
 She has a sister named Melody who currently attends UC Santa Barbra.
 She grew up loving school, as well as participating in sports and music.
 Deena is currently a 4th year Mathematics Computer Science Student at UC San Diego.
-She also competes on UCSD's Divison 1 softball team.
+She also competes on **UCSD**'s Divison 1 softball team.
 If you wish to read more about Deena's time as a student athlete, check out her [Student Spotlight](https://physicalsciences.ucsd.edu/media-events/articles/2023/deena-pederson.html)

 ## **Family**
 ![Pederson Family](family_picture.JPG)